Medicare Skilled Nursing and Rehab Care

 • Discharge planning and ongoing support.
 At Hillsboro House, our relationship with our skilled nursing residents rarely ends at discharge.
 It is important to us that the transition home be not only safe but also sustainable.
 Our discharge planning, therefore, is comprehensive and involves the scheduling of follow-up appointments, evaluations of the home environment, the ordering of appropriate medications, supplies and equipment and the coordination of supportive services and ongoing therapies in the home.
 We also often find that the relationships and familiarity developed during a skilled nursing stay position us as a reliable ongoing resource; even after their return home, our former residents often contact us with questions, concerns and requests.

-Jean E., Peterborough, NH
+Sue E., Bow, NH

 Recent News Full Blog